-In December 2018, I will again partner with performer Cynthia Erivo, serving as music director, arranger and orchestrator for her performance in the 17-time Emmy Award-winning series Live from Lincoln Center Presents Stars in Concert.
+Thrilled to be the music director, arranger and orchestrator for Cynthia Erivo’s performance in the 17-time Emmy Award-winning series Live from Lincoln Center Presents Stars in Concert.
 Cynthia’s relatively short career has already been heavily decorated: after winning Tony, Emmy and Grammy awards, she is now just one award away from the coveted EGOT status.

-This performance will be taped, airing on PBS in the spring of 2019.
+This performance is airing on PBS during spring/summer of 2019.

-Thrilled to participate in NYC’s annual Global Citizens Festival, an event which calls on world leaders to achieve the United Nations Global Goals for Sustainable Development.
+NYC’s annual Global Citizens Festival, an event which calls on world leaders to achieve the United Nations Global Goals for Sustainable Development.
 This year, the festival also commemorated the 100th anniversary of Nelson Mandela’s birth.
-It featured performances from Janet Jackson, Janelle Monae and John Legend—just to name a few.
-I accompanied Tony Award-winner Cynthia Erivo in her stirring rendition of Simon and Garfunkel’s “Bridge Over Troubled Water.”
+It featured performances from Cardi B, Janelle Monae and John Legend—just to name a few.
+I accompanied Tony Award-winner Cynthia Erivo in opening for Janet Jackson.
 In the months leading up to the festival, Global Citizens performed over 2.1 million actions urging leaders to end extreme poverty.
 It was both humbling and empowering to play a part in this world-building event.